ODINN-SciML/MassBalanceMachine/README.md

 2. Installing Anaconda on Linux:
    1. [Anaconda Docs](https://docs.anaconda.com/free/anaconda/install/linux/), or
    2. [Steps to Install Anaconda on Windows Ubuntu Terminal](https://docs.anaconda.com/free/anaconda/install/linux/)
-3. [Create a new Anaconda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) from the ```environment.yml``` file that is located in the ```mbm``` directory.
+3. Follow the steps as specified in the section: **Installation and Usage**.
-4. Access the remote environment, ```conda activate MassBalanceMachine``` via the terminal and start a Jupyter Notebook.
+4. Access the remote environment in the terminal, select the right kernel or interpreter and run the Jupyter Notebook or Python scripts.

+## Usage

+After successfully installing the ```massbalancemachine``` package and the Conda environment, you can begin with the example notebooks located in the `notebooks` directory.
+These notebooks will guide you through how to use MassBalanceMachine, using WGMS data for the examples.

 ## Project Structure

-- ```massbalancemachine``` contains the most important scripts, classes, and notebooks for the MassBalanceMachine project.
-New users can use these files to get started and add more or change existing files to meet their needs.
+- The ```massbalancemachine``` package contains the core components of MassBalanceMachine, including scripts, classes, and example Jupyter Notebooks that are essential for new users to start a MassBalanceMachine project.
+This core package, named massbalancemachine, can be imported into scripts and Jupyter Notebooks as needed.
-- ```regions``` contains MassBalanceMachine instances for different regions in the world.
+- ```regions``` contains additional scripts, classes, and Jupyter Notebooks that are tailored for MassBalanceMachine instances that operate in different regions in the world.
 If the region you are interested in is not on this list, you can, with a pull request, add this to the repository.
 Please make sure you do not upload any confidential or unpublished data.
-Regions that are covered:
+Regions that are covered so far:
   - [WIP]```Iceland```
   - [COMING SOON] ```Switzerland```
   - [COMING SOON] ``Norway``